VijayAnanth11/IQtest/README.md

-I am Vijayananth
+I am Vijayananth ,
-University - University of Moratuwa
+University - University of Moratuwa ,
-Date - 17/08/2022
+Date - 17/08/2022 ,

 This is My IQ Test Answers.
-I uploaded screen shots of answers
+I uploaded screen shots of answers.